Victor Ubogu

-Victor Eriakpo Ubogu (born 8 September 1964) is a retired rugby player who played for Bath and England national team.
+Victor Eriakpo Ubogu (born 8 September 1964) is a former rugby union player.
+A prop, he played for Bath.
+Born in Nigeria, he moved to England as a child, and went on to play 24 times for England, including at two World Cups.

-Travel to England and schooling
+Early life

 In 1977, after arriving in the United Kingdom from Lagos, Nigeria, he attended West Buckland School in Devon.
-He received the school's top award, the Fortescue Medal.
 While at the school, he played for England Under-18s.
-He went on to the University of Birmingham to study chemical engineering.
+He went to the University of Birmingham to study chemical engineering.
 While at university, he played for Moseley.
-He went on to St Anne's College, Oxford, where he was selected to play with the University of Oxford RFC and achieved his Blue.
+He then went to St Anne's College, Oxford, where he was selected to play with the University of Oxford RFC and achieved his Blue.

-Professional career
+Rugby career

-After leaving Oxford, he joined Bath Rugby.
-He started for Bath in the victorious 1998 Heineken Cup Final as they defeated Brive.
-In 1992, he became a prop for the England national rugby union team, where he remained until 1999.
+After leaving Oxford, he joined Bath.
+He started for Bath in the victorious 1998 Heineken Cup Final, when they defeated Brive.
+In 1992, he made his debut the England national rugby union team, and went on to win 24 caps until 1999.

 Post-career ventures

 Ubogu founded the "Shoeless Joe's" chain of sports bars.
 In 2001, Ubogu appeared on Lily Savage's Blankety Blank.

-Since 2004, he has run a high-end travel and sporting hospitality company, using his initials as its name.
+Personal life

+Ubogu is the father of social media personality Harrison Sullivan, known as HSTikkyTokky.